JulianKemmerer/PipelineC/docs/pypeline_guide.md

 exactly how `make_stream_pipeline` sizes its output FIFO automatically, see [§24](#24-elastic-autopipelined-streams-make_stream_pipeline)).
 It reads **0**:

-- always in native Pypeline sim (no synthesis ever runs),
+- always in plain native Pypeline sim (`pypeline_sim.py` run directly, or `pipelinec --sim --comb` — no synthesis ever runs),
 - always in `--comb` / `--no_synth` / `--yosys_json` builds (no throughput sweep runs),
 - during the bootstrap elaboration pass of a real synthesizing build.

-On a real build, the `pipelinec` driver's **pin-and-confirm** loop makes the value real: the design is first elaborated with `.latency` reading 0 and swept as usual; the discovered stage counts are then installed and the design re-elaborated, with the previous sweep's pipelining carried over as pinned seeds so only **one confirmation synthesis** runs (not a second sweep).
-When the confirmation passes timing — the normal case — the `.latency` your Python consumed is guaranteed equal to the stage count of the hardware actually built.
+On a real build, the `pipelinec` driver's **pin-and-confirm** loop makes the value real: the design is first elaborated with `.latency` reading 0 and swept as usual; the discovered stage counts are then installed and the design re-elaborated, with the previous sweep's pipelining carried over as pinned seeds so only a **seeded confirmation synthesis** runs per pass (not a fresh sweep).
+The loop repeats until the stage counts harvested from the built result equal the values the design's Python consumed — an extra pass is normal when realizing the seeded slices hierarchically (e.g. into pipelined built-in div entities with their own stage granularity) changes the total — so on exit the `.latency` your Python consumed is guaranteed equal to the stage count of the hardware actually built.
 Designs that never read `.latency` pay nothing: the loop exits after the ordinary single sweep.
 (See `docs/SYN_DESIGN.md` for the loop's details and failure modes.)
+A non-`--comb` `pipelinec --sim` run then launches native simulation with those same latencies installed **and emulated** — `.latency` reads the real value during the sim's design import too, and every AUTOPIPELINE call site behaves as an N-stage pipeline (see §"Pipelined native sim" in `docs/pypeline_sim_DESIGN.md`).

 **Construction timing matters**: construct `AUTOPIPELINE(...)` once, eagerly, as plain Python — typically at a factory function's own top level — and capture the object by